A Summer Home Tour of Our 1920s Beach Cottage (Part 1)

 beach house pillow and wicker chair

-• Bring Nature Indoors: Fresh or faux flowers, greenery, and even herbs from the garden.
+• Bring nature indoors: Fresh or faux flowers, greenery, and herbs cut from the garden.

 window seat with dog lying on navy and white blanket